-- (a) are required by legislation to prepare financial statements that comply with either Australian Accounting Standards or accounting standards; or - (b) are required by their constituting document or another document to prepare financial statements that comply with Australian Accounting Standards; or - (c) elect to prepare general purpose financial statements.
+- (a) are required by legislation to prepare financial statements that comply with either Australian Accounting Standards or accounting standards; - (b) are required by their constituting document or another document to prepare financial statements that comply with Australian Accounting Standards; or - (c) elect to prepare general purpose financial statements.

-Entities affected by these proposals may be currently preparing general purpose financial statements or special purpose financial statements.
+Entities affected by these proposals might currently prepare general purpose financial statements or special purpose financial statements.
 These proposals will also affect entities that may continue to prepare special purpose financial statements if these proposals are finalised as exposed.